ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share.md

 ```
 {: codeblock}

 The previous example enables encryption in transit for a zonal file share.
-When you want to protect your data with transit encryption for a reginal share, specify the `transit_encryption` argument as `stunnel`.
+When you want to protect your data with transit encryption for a regional share, specify the `transit_encryption` argument as `stunnel`.

 For more information about the arguments and attributes, see [ibm_is_share_mount_target](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_share_mount_target){: external}.